cryptosharks131/lndg/README.md

 ### Peer Reconnection
 LNDg will automatically try to resolve any channels that are seen as inactive, no more than every 3 minutes per peer.

+## Auto-Fees
+### Here are some additional notes to help you get started using Auto-Fees (AF).
+LNDg can update your fees on a channel every 24 hours if there is a suggestion listed on the fee rates page.
+You must make sure the AF-Enabled setting is set to `1` and that individual channels you want to be managed are also set to `enabled`.
+You can view a log of AF changes by opening the Autofees tab.

+You can customize some settings of AF by updating the following settings:
+AF-FailedHTLCs - The minimum daily failed HTLCs count in which we could trigger a fee increase (depending on flow) AF-Increment - The increment size of our potential fee changes, all fee suggestions will be a multiple of this value AF-MaxRate - The maximum fee rate in which we can adjust to AF-MinRate - The minimum fee rate in which we can adjust to AF-Multiplier - Multiplier used against the flow pattern algorithm, the larger the multiplier, the larger the potential moves

+AF Notes:
+1. AF changes only trigger after 24 hours of no fee updates via LNDg
+2. Single step maximum increase set to 15% or 25 ppm (which ever is increase smaller)
+3. Single step maximum decrease set to 25% or 50 ppm (which ever is decrease smaller)
+4. Channels with less than 25% outbound liquidty will not have their fees decreased
+5. Channels with less than 25% inbound liquidty will not have their fees increased

 ## Auto-Rebalancer - [Quick Start Guide](https://github.com/cryptosharks131/lndg/blob/master/quickstart.md)
 ### Here are some additional notes to help you better understand the Auto-Rebalancer (AR).